ld4mbse/oslc-adapter-simulink/README.md

 #### Option #4: Deploying OSLC Simulink adapter on standalone Tomcat server automatically from Eclipse in debug mode

-1. First launch the remote java application named remote debugger oslc4jsimulink on tomcat by choosing in Eclipse Debug-> Debug Configurations… , and then run the remote java application ii.
-And then run the Maven launch configuration named oslc4jsimulink  tomcat deploy debug
+1. First launch the remote java application named **remote debugger oslc4jsimulink on tomcat** by choosing in Eclipse Debug-> Debug Configurations… , and then run the remote java application

-Run the Maven launch configuration named **oslc adapter for simulink tomcat deploy**
+2. And then run the Maven launch configuration named **oslc4jsimulink tomcat deploy debug**

 15. Testing the OSLC Simulink Adapter